-- And with this confidence, I previously decided to come to you so you might have grace a second time,
+- And with this confidence, I was previously intending to come to you so you might have grace a second time,

 - and then to pass into Macedonia through you.
 And again from Macedonia to come to you, and be sent by you into Judea.

-- But God is faithful because our word to you wasn’t both “Yes” and “No”.
+- But God is faithful because our word to you isn’t both “Yes” and “No”.

 - For the Son of God, Jesus the Anointed, the One who was proclaimed among you through us – through me, and Silvanus, and Timothy – wasn’t both “Yes” and “No”.
-But in Him it did – and does – become “Yes.”
+But in Him it has become “Yes.”

 - For as many as God’s promises are, the “Yes” is in Him.
 Therefore, the “Amen” is also through Him for the glory of God through us.

-- But the One who confirmed us with you in the Anointed (and anointed us) is God.
+- But the One confirming us with you in the Anointed (and having anointed us) is God.

-- And I call upon my soul as a witness of God, that I haven’t come to Corinth yet to spare you.
+- And I call God as a witness upon my soul that I didn’t come to Corinth yet in order to spare you.

-- Not that we have authority over(8)“we have authority over” is one word in Greek.
+- Not that we have authority over8“we have authority over” is one word in Greek.
 Often – and incorrectly – translated “lord it over”.
 It comes from “κύριος” (kurios), which is typically translated “Lord” (as in “the Lord Jesus”) and literally means “to be lord of” in the sense of “to have authority over”.
-There are Greek words which indicate oppressive authority which could be translated “lord it over”, but they aren’t used here. you in the faith, but we’re fellow workers for your joy.
-For you did – and do – stand firm in the faith.
+There are Greek words which indicate oppressive authority which could be translated “lord it over”, but they aren’t used here. your faith, but we’re fellow workers for your joy, for you *stand firm in the faith.